jasoncookecon/jasoncookecon.github.io/_pages/research.md

 ## Selected works in progress

+Works in Progress:
+How Place and Poverty Intersect: Evidence about Lack of Retail and Low Nutrition Assistance Take-up -- with Marianne Bitler and Sonya R. Porter.
+Funding: Institute for Poverty Research
+Nutrition Assistance Eligibility and Labor Supply -- with Marianne Bitler and Jonathan Rothbaum.

 "The value of mass information: Search in the Google era."
 With Christopher J. Costello and Michael B. Ward.

 <!--